 Car insurance and not your homeowner’s insurance that will cover the cost of repairs if a tree hits your car.
 But, the tree doesn’t have to be from your property.
 You likely have coverage if a tree falls on your car, no matter from where.
 Your Michigan car policy may also cover the cost to remove the tree from atop your car.
 You will need to have comprehensive coverage on your Michigan car policy for there to be coverage.
 For more questions on what may be covered under your Michigan auto policy read the post Understanding Michigan Auto Insurance.

-To get Michigan Homeowners coverage, you can contact a Michigan Homeowners Agent to discuss what may be covered under a Michigan homeowners policy.
+To get Michigan Homeowners quote, fill out your information at Michigan Homeowners quote to discuss what may be covered under a Michigan homeowners policy.